Buy Up To American AAdvantage Elite Status For 2026: Offers Now Live

 People are likely to see vastly different offers, which are based on how far you are toward qualifying for status, and also what status you’re going for.

-I received an offer to earn Platinum status for $1,289 or 129,000 AAdvantage miles (the opportunity to redeem miles gets you one cent per mile, and that’s not a great deal).
+I received an offer to earn Executive Platinum status for $4,629 or 463,000 AAdvantage miles (the opportunity to redeem miles gets you one cent per mile, and that’s not a great deal).

-• Whether or not this makes sense depends on your anticipated travel plans over the course of the next year
+• Whether or not this makes sense depends on your anticipated travel plans over the course of the next membership year, plus how much value you’re able to get out of status

-• If you’re not absolutely sure it makes sense, I’d recommend not making a purchase; money in your pocket is usually worth more than constantly devalued airline status
+• If you’re not absolutely sure it makes sense, I’d recommend not making a purchase; money in your pocket is usually worth more than constantly devalued airline status, and you can even use that money to buy a bunch of upgrades

 • Since American’s Loyalty Point Rewards thresholds aren’t at the same tiers as standard elite status, there aren’t as many perks just for earning status (like systemwide upgrades, for example)